openactive/dataset-site-template-php/README.md

 For comparison, see the [.NET](https://github.com/openactive/OpenActive.DatasetSite.NET/) and [Ruby](https://github.com/openactive/dataset-site-template-ruby) implementations.

-Please find full documentation that covers creation of accompanying GitHub issues board at https://developer.openactive.io/publishing-data/dataset-sites.
+Please find full documentation that covers creation of the accompanying GitHub issues board at https://developer.openactive.io/publishing-data/dataset-sites.

 ## Table Of Contents